PosteruOle/randomized_greedy_algorithm/README.md

 - notes.md - just a file from which we generate output.pdf file;

-- output.pdf - a file that contains all of our understandings of the things discused in the paper.
+- output.pdf - a file that contains all of our understandings of the things discussed in the paper.

 # Team members
 - Andrija Urošević